DexApp/gameos/README.md

 # GAMEOS

 ## Draw Number
+American Roulette is a game of a wheel and 38 slots(0, 00, 1~36).
 After each game's round finished, the lottery program will send a lottery action to the smart contract, The winning number is the remainder of the block id and 38 of the transaction.

 Examples are as follows
 ```